 Michael is a full-time professional genealogist specializing in Maryland and African American research, and a popular lecturer at national genealogy conferences and institutes.
 He currently serves on the Board of Trustees of the Board for Certification of Genealogists.
 Michael recently appeared on-screen with actor Chris O'Donnell on 'Who Do You Think You Are?'.

 Location: First Presbyterian Church, 189 Church Street, Marietta, GA 30060

 Time: 10:00 am - 4:00 pm (registration 9:30 - 10:00 am)

 Fees: GGS Member: $25; Non-member: $35

-Pre-registration Deadlines: Mail in registration deadline: on or before Wednesday, February 19, 2014; and Pre-Online registration deadline: Sunday, February 23, 2014.
+Pre-registration Deadlines: Mail in registration deadline: on or before Friday, April 18, 2014; and Pre-Online registration deadline: Wednesday, April 23, 2014.